kua-University/Instant-Loan-App/README.md

 # Instant-Loan-App
-we provides quick access to loans by apltying our
+we provide quick access to loans